What is AAC?

 - Make and maintain relationships.

-- Make connections with others at school, in the workplace and the community.
+- Make connections with others at school, in the workplace and in the community.

 A speech pathologist may suggest AAC for the following reasons: